gramat/RepData_PeerAssessment1/PA1_template.md

 fullActData <- cbind(actData, avrVals)
 fullActData$steps[naCells] <- fullActData$avrVals[naCells]
 ```
-The same results.
-At any cases we have new data set *fullActData* containing means interval values instead of NA.
+The same result.
+At any cases we have new data set **fullActData** containing means interval values instead of NA.
-We plot the histogram based on this data set:
+Let's plot the histogram based on this data set:

 ```r
 histData <- aggregate(steps ~ date, data=fullActData, FUN=sum)